Century Cycles Visitor Guide to the Cuyahoga Valley National Park

 You can also access the Cross-Country Trail and the Salt Run Trail from the Pine Hollow Shelter (5465 Quick Rd, Peninsula, OH 44264).

 The Cuyahoga River flows in a unique U-shape through four Northeast Ohio counties to Lake Erie in downtown Cleveland.
 17 miles of the river flow through Cuyahoga Valley National Park, which is segment number 4 out of the 5 segments of the Cuyahoga River Water Trail.
 There are four put-in/take-out trailheads for kayaks or canoes within the CVNP; click here for details.
+You can use the CVSR Explorer service (see below) to get a one-way ride on a train between put-in/take-out points.

 There are no kayak rental operations within the CVNP, but see our Local Cleveland/Akron Resources page for a list of nearby kayak rental options.